azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 If you need more information on the syntax of uniqueString() etc. then search on "arm functions" and it will will bring up the documentation for the various <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-resource" target="docs">functions</a>.
 The subscription ID information can be found in the Resource functions area.
 This area is constantly expanding as the functionality grows.

 Explore the functions available.
-Some of them will be introduced as we work through different
+Some of them will be introduced as we work through different labs.

 ## Testing template file validity

-As you get more complex with JSON templates, you will start to appreciate the intellisense that is built into vscode and the Azure Resource Manager Tools extension.
+As you get more complex with JSON templates, you will start to appreciate the intellisense that is built into VS Code and the Azure Resource Manager Tools extension.

-Errors will get wavy red underlines, and warnings will have yellow.
+Errors will be shown as wavy red underlines, and warnings will have yellow.
 Hover over one of these and the tooltip will give good information on what needs to be addressed.

 The scrollbar on the right hand side will also show where there are issues to be resolved so that you can scroll quickly from one to the other.